BunyodIsmailov/BunyodIsmailov/README.md

 ### About Me
-Software Engineer with 1.5+ years experience in web application development.
-Skilled in  Django, REST API, Telegram Bot, Postgres, Nginx, MySQL.
-With such skill sets, goal oriented hard working and by solving problems,I also like Telegram bots and automation, and I've established myself as a key team player
+My name is Bunyod and I am a software engineer with over 1.5 years of experience in web application development.
+I am skilled in technologies such as Django, REST API, Telegram Bot, Postgres, Nginx, and MySQL.
+With my skillset, goal-oriented mindset, and problem-solving abilities, I am always ready to overcome challenges and achieve success.
+I also enjoy creating Telegram bots and automating processes, and I am constantly striving to learn new technologies to tackle complex tasks.

  [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/foydamiztegsin)